Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 \subsection{Item Modeling}

-While collaborative filtering recommender systems primarily rely on user–item and item co-occurrence in streaming sessions, content-based or hybrid MRS focus on a deeper understanding of an \textit{item’s features} during the recommendation process.
+While collaborative filtering RSs primarily rely on user–item and item co-occurrence in streaming sessions, content-based or hybrid MRSs focus on a deeper understanding of an \textit{item’s features} during the recommendation process.
 These features align better with how humans perceive music, offering more support for explainable recommendations, enabling discovery, and item cold-start situations \cite{schedl2021music,deldjoo_content-driven_2024}.

-\paragraph{Background.} Item features relevant to the MRS range from low-level attributes extracted from audio or lyrics to higher-level features such as user-generated content (e.g., playlist titles or music tags). \citet{deldjoo_content-driven_2024} propose an “onion model” to categorize musical content relevant for recommendation, placing \textit{audio} at the core, followed by \textit{embedded metadata} from music providers (e.g., title, artist, album, lyrics, label, recording year), and then outer layers of increasingly expressive, subjective, or culturally influenced features that reflect personal or community perceptions of music.
+\paragraph{Background.} Item features relevant to MRSs range from low-level attributes extracted from audio or lyrics to higher-level features such as user-generated content (e.g., playlist titles or music tags). \citet{deldjoo_content-driven_2024} propose an “onion model” to categorize musical content relevant for recommendation, placing \textit{audio} at the core, followed by \textit{embedded metadata} from music providers (e.g., title, artist, album, lyrics, label, recording year), and then outer layers of increasingly expressive, subjective, or culturally influenced features that reflect personal or community perceptions of music.
 In particular, \textit{expert-generated metadata} often focuses on musical aspects such as genre, style, or mood, but may also include details about music properties (e.g., instrumentation, vocal attributes, lyrical themes) or artist information like biographies. \textit{User-generated metadata} includes item descriptions such as tags, lyric interpretations, and music reviews, typically created on social media or forums (e.g., last.fm\footnote{\url{https://www.last.fm}}, reddit\footnote{\url{https://www.reddit.com/r/rock/}}, SongMeanings\footnote{\url{https://songmeanings.com}}) or within music streaming platforms when naming playlists or interacting with tracks after a search.